Syvertson-Technologies/OpenAI-API-Interface/README.md

 # OpenAI-API-Interface
-OpenAI API Interface written by FreeGPT is an opensource code that allows anyone to use OpenAI's API directly from their Python console.
+OpenAI API Interface written by Devon Chase is an opensource code that allows anyone to use OpenAI's API directly from their Python console.
 No knowledge of coding necesarry.

 ## OpenAI Console Access